Find Affordable College Courses

 Read full report on History at Tarleton State University

-The University of Texas at Arlington came in at #9 in this year’s edition of the Best History Schools in Texas ranking.
-Located in the large city of Arlington, UT Arlington is a public school with a fairly large student population.
+The University of Texas at Arlington landed the #9 spot in the 2023 rankings for the best history programs.
+Located in the large city of Arlington, UT Arlington is a public school with a very large student population.

 After completing their degree, history graduates from UT Arlington carry an average student debtload of $25,123.

-The University of Texas at Dallas came in at #10 in this year’s edition of the Best History Schools in Texas ranking.
-UT Dallas is a very large public school located in the city of Richardson.
+The University of Texas at Dallas ranked #10 on this year’s Best History Schools in Texas list.
+UT Dallas is a very large public school located in the medium-sized city of Richardson.

 On average, history graduates from UT Dallas take out $26,250 in student loans while working on their degree.